Pop-up shops can be a fun, low-risk way to grow your small business.

 If you're a small business that needs financial flexibility, try our HitPay credit card terminal.
 Unlike other options on the market, we don't charge monthly rental fees.
 You completely own the terminal and will also receive future software updates for free.

 While COVID restrictions have relaxed considerably, showing care for health and safety can improve customers' experience with your brand.

 Here are four tips for running a pop-up shop in Singapore during COVID:

 - Plan your product layout carefully so that people don't crowd in one area.
-Spread out your most popular products at different parts of your pop-up.
+Spread out your most popular products at different parts of your pop-up shop.
 This also helps your booth look neater and less crowded.

 - Include thoughtful touches like a pump bottle of hand sanitiser, and offer customers a pump before they touch your products.
 This can also help you warm up the relationship from the get-go, especially if you're nervous about real-life customer service.

 - Create a big sign with your brand's social media handle (and not just your QR code).
-This lets curious passers-by check out your business without having to physically be at your booth.
+This lets curious passers-by check out your business without having to crowd up at your booth.

 - Accept contactless payments using a digital POS system.

 Compared to an online store, the real-life pop-up crowd can get hectic.